pazka/DataVisuV2/README.md

 - Create a visual to display ```/Visual/[script-of-visual]```
     1. Import your datas from DataConverter.cs
     2. Enrich everything you want from the Unity Engine and Editor

+## Note on generation For RilData

+Extrapolation Rate : 0.1

+Disappearing rate : 0.01

+=> 13 iterations to be all white